 - profile -

-Golden Greek, aka Mesopotamian tortoise hatchling.
+Golden Greek baby.
+This one's a Mesopotamian tortoise (Testudo graeca terrestris).
 Only a few hours old.

 The Greek tortoise (Testudo graeca) is also known as the Mediterranean Spur-thighed tortoise or Moorish tortoise.

 The Testudo graeca subspecies list varies depending on the source and publication date.
 Below is the 2008 listing from the IUCN / SCC Tortoise and Freshwater Turtle Specialist Group.
 For the current classification, go here [offsite link].

 - Testudo graeca (T.g.) - Spur-thighed tortoise, Greek tortoise, Moorish tortoise